Jontay Porter: Gambling charges and ban from NBA

+Post-ban basketball career

+Seattle Super Hawks (2026–present)

+On February 25, 2026, over a year after presumably serving his original sentence in the USA and close to over two years after first being permanently banned by the NBA, Porter signed a contract to join the Seattle Super Hawks for the 2026 version of the United States Basketball League.
+He made his debut with Seattle on March 7, producing a triple-double of 21 points, 14 rebounds, and 14 assists, alongside three blocks and two steals in a 111–88 win over the Lilac City Legends.
+Porter would not only help the Super Hawks get to a nearly undefeated season, but he'd also lead them to their first ever championship in the league's inaugural season as well.

 Personal life

 In addition to his older brother Michael Porter Jr. with the Brooklyn Nets, Jontay has two older sisters, Bri and Cierra, both of whom were deemed medically retired from playing sports, both due to multiple leg injuries.
 Cierra Porter later returned for her senior year at the University of Missouri.
-Two of Porter's younger brothers, Coban and Jevon, played collegiate basketball as well, with Coban previously playing for the University of Denver and Jevon currently playing for Loyola Marymount University after previously going to Pepperdine University until early 2024.
+Two of Porter's younger brothers, Coban and Jevon, played collegiate basketball as well, with Coban previously playing for the University of Denver and Jevon currently playing for Missouri after he previously for Pepperdine for two seasons and Loyola Marymount for the 2024–25 season.

 Porter and his wife had their first child in November 2024.